 How does the integration of Hypnosis with CBT work?

 CBT focuses on giving the client a new range of skills consciously.
-But at a lot times even though people have the skills, they find it difficult to apply the same.
+But at a lot of times even though people have the skills, they find it difficult to apply the same.
 Most people face an internal conflict between what they have decided to do (consciously develop & apply skills) & their automatic behaviour or existing habits (subconscious).
 This makes the application of these skills very tiring.
 A good example of this conflict is waking up early to exercise (decision) and the desire to continue to sleep (automatic response when the alarm rings).
-The result of this conflict in most cases is snooze. 😛
+The result of this conflict in most cases is a snooze. 😛

 Since hypnosis deals with the subconscious, it can effectively help resolve this conflict.
 Hypnosis also helps by acting as a vehicle to integrate these skills with the subconscious thereby making the application of skills more natural and effective.
 Experimentation and rehearsal of applying these new skills can be carried out in the subconscious during hypnosis.